The Editors' Weekly

 The Editors’ Weekly is the official blog of Editors Canada.
 Contact us.

-Written by Lynne Melcombe
+Lynne Melcombe

 Lynne Melcombe chairs the Editors Canada career builder committee and is an author, editor and writing coach.
 She works with self-publishing novices and seasoned authors as well as with government, post-secondary, non-profit and corporate clients.
 She lives in Port Coquitlam, B.C.
 [Photo credit: Chris Horniblow]